loggar/note/docs/eng/ielts-lesson/ielts-vocabulrary.md

 save from -ing

-> save time and money frm travelling
+> save time and money from travelling

 > save time from cooking